-  A property owned by a charity is exempt for up to six months from the date that the last resident moved out, provided it was last used for the purpose of the charity.
+A property owned by a charity is exempt for up to six months from the date that the last resident moved out.
+The property must have been last used for the purpose of the charity.

 The property may remain furnished.
-If the property is occupied for a period of less than six weeks, this will not affect the exemption (other than that there will be no exemption during this time).
+If the property is occupied for a period of less than six weeks then this will still be incorporated into the six month exemption period.

-The property must have remained unoccupied since the person's death but it can be furnished.
+The property must have remained unoccupied since the person's death.
+The property can be furnished.

 The exemption can continue for a period of up to six months after probate has been granted.

 Where there are other residents in the property, no exemption can be applied.
-Where a property is owned jointly, the death of one joint owner does not give rise to this exemption.
+Where a property is owned jointly, the death of one joint owner does not allow this exemption.

-An unoccupied dwelling which is held for the purpose of being available for occupation by a minister of any religious denomination as a residence from which to perform the duties of office.
+An unoccupied dwelling which is held for the purpose of being available for occupation by a minister of any religious denomination.
+This property must be a residence from which to perform the duties of office.